horrjd1/horrjd1/MultiMedia/VideoProject.md

   	</tr>
 </table>

 I havent listed out all of the keyboard full, section and pan shots as there will be too many that only slightly change the angle, So I plan to experiment with angles during the filming.
-I plan to get alot more footage then I need and to use the best shots for the video.
 Im doing this because there are alot of parts in the review where im generally speaking about the keyboard as a whole (such as the conclusion) where I cant accuratly plan out what shots are going to be shown.
-So in post production I will find a selection of the best of these angles shots during these sections.
+Ill be getting alot of angled section shotsmore footage then I need So in post production I will find a selection of the best of these angles shots during these sections.

+## Storyboard

 I have listed the shots I know I need in the storyboard (shots showing features that I talk about specifically).

-## Storyboard